-The following programs are available to older adults who are residents of Sedgwick County.
-Contact the Department on Aging at 660-7298 for more information about these services.
+The following includes service available for persons with physical disabilities and individuals over 60 who are residents of Sedgwick County.
+Contact the Resource Center at 855-200-2372 for more information about these services.

 This program provides adults age 60 and older and their caregivers an adult day care service that not only provides respite for the caregiver but also activities of daily living, mobility, medication management, nutrition, arts and recreation, community integration, case management services and transportation to and from the facility.